 - National Association of Estate Agents

 The professional association can only deal with your complaint after you have been through the letting agent's complaints procedure.
 The association cannot help with your complaint if you have started court action to deal with it.

 Write to the relevant association to explain what your complaint is about.
 Enclose copies of letters about the complaint.

 You may be able to take court action if you are not happy with the result of your complaint.
 But if you agree an offer or decision about your complaint, you cannot take it any further.

 Complain to trading standards

 Local council trading standards departments can investigate complaints about letting agents.

 You can report a letting agent to trading standards if the agent hasn't registered with a letting agent redress scheme or their practices appear unfair.
-Trading standards may be able to investigate unfair charges.
+Trading standards may be able to investigate unfair or unlawful charges.

 To complain to trading standards, contact the Citizens Advice consumer helpline.

 Complain to your landlord about the letting agency

 If you don't want to follow a formal complaints process, you could contact your landlord instead to complain about their letting agent's poor service.
 Your landlord may not be aware of how the agent is looking after things.

 Your landlord's name and address should be on the tenancy agreement or included in other correspondence or documents.
 Ask the letting agent for details if you do not know your landlord's name and address.
-The letting agent must tell you if you ask.
+The letting agent must tell you if you write to them.

 If your landlord is a company, the letting agent must tell you the names and addresses of all the directors and the secretary.

 You may be able to make a claim against the letting agent in the small claims court for a dispute about money.

 A housing adviser may be able to help you with your next steps if you are not sure what to do next or need help making a court claim.